Questions about your treatment?

 The first chemotherapy drugs you have are called first-line chemotherapy.

-9.4 If you have advanced pancreatic cancer, you should be offered FOLFIRINOX chemotherapy if you are very fit and well enough to cope with the possible side effects.
+9.4 If you have advanced pancreatic cancer, you should be offered FOLFIRINOX chemotherapy if you are well enough to deal with the possible side effects.

-NICE have also previously recommended that nab-paclitaxel (Abraxane®) together with gemcitabine is an option for people with advanced pancreatic cancer who can’t have FOLFIRINOX or GemCap (gemcitabine with capecitabine).
+Nab-paclitaxel (Abraxane®) with gemcitabine is an option for people with advanced pancreatic cancer who can’t have other combinations of chemotherapy drugs.

 When one chemotherapy treatment stops working or if it hasn’t worked, different chemotherapy drugs may be used to try to control the cancer for longer.
 This is called second-line chemotherapy.